A Year at White Pine

 Scouts are for ages 10-12 year-olds

 They meet for Forest School in Rocky Ripple from 9:00-3:00 pm on Wednesdays and Fridays, After-School Clubs from 4:00-7:00 pm on Tuesdays, and Summer Camp during the season.

 Teens are ready and focused 12-year-olds to 17-year-olds.

-They meet for After-School Pathway Clubs from 4:00-7:00 pm on Wednesdays and Thursdays Fire Keeper practicum days, and Summer Camp during the season.
+They meet for After-School Pathway Clubs from 4:00-7:00 pm on Wednesdays through Fridays, Fire Keeper practicum days, and Summer Camp during the season.

 White Pine Wilderness Academy is a secular school with students and staff from many cultural and religious backgrounds.
 There is no belief system that is required to attend, other than following the 5 Agreements that make up our ethical core.
 The agreements are symbolized by the 5 needles in the White Pine’s bundle:

 - Leave No Trace

 That being said, the core of our curriculum is an Indigenous approach to nature connection.
 We teach skills, honor traditions, and tell stories from Indigenous cultures the world over.
 Some of these traditions we have a specific lineage to, and some we do not.
 Each story, tradition, or skill has different protocols and prohibitions depending on our degree of connection to the story.